samarthdd/icap-aks-delivery/documentation.md

 ```

-## 2.2 Firstly make sure you're logged in and using the correct subscription.
+### 2.2 Firstly make sure you are logged in and using the correct subscription.

 ```bash